flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 #### Other memory

-There's another large block of **128 MB of Cached DRAM (CDRAM)** predominantly connected to the GPU.
-CDRAM is yet-another type of RAM that combines the traditional (and cheap/slower) DRAM with a bit of SRAM [@cpu-mitsu_cdram].
-The latter acts as cache to speed up frequent memory access.
+There's another large block of **128 MB of Custom DRAM (CDRAM)** predominantly connected to the GPU.
+'CDRAM' is just an internal name to denote traditional DDR2 SDRAM.
+Although, being a dedicated space close to the GPU makes it ideal for intensive graphics operations, which may explain why this block is apparently connected using **two 512-bit buses** [@cpu-chip_james].

+Apart from that, the SoC also fits an extra **~2.18 MB of SRAM** split into different blocks [@cpu-memory]:

+- 2 MB named 'Camera SRAM'.
+- 32 KB named 'SPAD32K'.
+- 128 KB named 'SPAD128K'.
+- 4 KB named 'SceCompatSharedSram'.
+- 16 KB named 'Scratchpad'.

-Last but not least, the SoC also fits **16 KB of SRAM**, but it's reserved for system functions [@cpu-memory].
-You may want to know that it's the exact amount of SRAM also found in the [PlayStation Portable](playstation-portable#memory-available), you'll soon see why.
+On the other hand, they are all reserved for the operating system, but we'll discuss them in a later section.
+By the way, you may want to know that those 16 KB of 'Scratchpad' coincide with amount of SRAM also found in the [PlayStation Portable](playstation-portable#memory-available), you'll soon see why.

 ### One last CPU